Unit 6: Time-based Data – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 2017: 140 → 2018: 149 → 2019: 156 → 2020: 164 → 2021: 171

-Consistent upward trend; average annual increase ≈ 7–9 units.
+Consistent upward trend; average increase ≈ 7–9 units per year.

 🏆 Complete Your Board Exam Preparation